Skip to main content

 If you find this tool or any of its derived capabilities useful, please consider registering as a user of Center for Nanoscale Materials.
 We will keep you posted of latest developments, as well as opportunities for computational resources, relevant data, and collaboration.
 Please contact Maria Chan (mchan@anl.gov) for details.

-EXSCLAIM! is a Python package that can be used for the automatic generation of datasets of labelled images from published papers.
-It in three main steps:
+EXSCLAIM2.0 is a Python package combining EXSCLAIM! code with Large Language models (LLMs) that can be used for the automatic generation of datasets of labeled images from published papers.
+There are four main steps:

 1. JournalScraper: scrap journal websites, acquiring figures, captions, and metadata